NaakkaDev/eris/README.md

 Translation files can be found [here](./i18n/).
 Eris uses [Project Fluent](https://projectfluent.org) for the translations, which should be easier than working with gettext.

+### Adding new translation
+Just copy any available languge directory in `/i18n/` and rename it.
+Then start editing the eris.ftl file inside.

+### Testing
+Testing new translation locally requires the ability to compile Eris.
+After successfully compiling Eris with the new translation it can be selected in the app settings.

+There is also a [test_fluent.py](https://raw.githubusercontent.com/Temeez/scripts/main/python3/test_fluent.py) python 3 script which can be useful.

 ### Supported Languages
 - [English](./i18n/en/)